nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The add progress feature adds a progress to an existing student's progress list in TutorAid.
+The add progress feature adds a progress entry to an existing student in TutorAid.
 Each student can have up to 10 progress entries.
-Adding a new entry to a student with 10 entries will result in the deletion of the oldest entry.
+Adding a new entry to a student who already has 10 such entries will result in the deletion of the oldest entry.

 This feature implements the following operations:
-* `AddProgressCommand#execute()` —Creates a Progress object and adds it to a ProgressList object of a Student object in TutorAid.
+* `AddProgressCommand#execute()` —Creates a `Progress` object and adds it to a `ProgressList` object of a `Student` object in TutorAid.

 It is also facilitated by the methods below:
-* `TutorAidParser#parseCommand()` — Checks for the command word that is required for the addition of a progress.
+* `TutorAidParser#parseCommand()` — Checks for the command word that is required for the addition of a progress entry.
-* `AddCommandParser#parse()` — Checks for the command flag that specifies the addition of a progress.
+* `AddCommandParser#parse()` — Checks for the command flag that specifies the addition of a progress entry.
-* `AddProgressCommandParser#parse()` — Parses the individual arguments to create a Progress object.
+* `AddProgressCommandParser#parse()` — Parses the individual arguments to create a `Progress` object.

-When a Student object is created, a ProgressList object is created for this Student object.
-This ProgressList object stores an ArrayList of type Progress that keeps track of a maximum of 10 Progress objects.
+When a `Student` object is created, a `ProgressList` object is created for this `Student` object.
+This `ProgressList` object stores an `ArrayList` of type `Progress` that keeps track of a maximum of 10 `Progress` objects.
 We implement `ProgressList` as a field in `Student`.

 ![ProgressListClass](images/StudentWithProgressListClassDiagram.png)